canada-flag-jombone

 How to protect yourself from hazards

-In order to protect ourselves from the hazards around us, we must recognize the hazards, assess the risk, control the hazards, and evaluate the effectiveness of the hazard controls.
+In order to protect ourselves from the hazards around us, we must recognize the hazards, assess the hazard class and the risk, control the hazards, and evaluate the effectiveness of the hazard controls.
+We can recognize and assess hazards using WHMIS 2015 labels and safety data sheets.
+WHMIS also provides suggestions on how to control these hazards.

 How to control chemical hazards